- 5G Internet Plans via Telstra

 With Australia’s growing use of mobile devices, 5G will be an essential next step in improving (and maintaining) existing mobile speeds and capacity.
 Read this article to get an insight into the current 5G internet plans available, their positive points and what to expect as consumers of the service.

 5G Internet Plans via Telstra

-At present, there are more than 46 towns and cities that are already enjoying 5G internet services via Telstra.
+At present, there are more than 3200 suburbs and over 200 cities and towns across Australia that are already enjoying 5G internet services via Telstra.
 Major states such as Sydney, the Gold Coast, Canberra, Brisbane, Perth, Adelaide and Toowoomba are already enjoying 5G mobile internet service.
-Telstra is one of the leading names in the internet service industry that is ensuring its customers that they can access and enjoy all the benefits that comes with the advanced 5G technology.
+Telstra is one of the leading names in the internet service industry that is ensuring its customers that they can access and enjoy all the benefits that come with the advanced 5G technology.

 The mobile service giant, Telstra, is the very first mobile service provider that enabled standalone 5G in Australia.
 The current mobile network offers end-to-end enabled 5G standalone, also known as 5G SA.
 The system allows users to enjoy the efficiency and new innovative uses of mobile technology.
 The upgrade also allows 5G standalone devices to operate fully in 5G mode, without the need of 4G technology support.

-To qualify for 5G connectivity, a consumer must secure a Medium plan that starts at $65/month.
-Plans below the Medium plan bracket are limited to 4G connectivity alone.
+To qualify for 5G connectivity, a consumer must secure a 5G device and a 5G-ready mobile or data plan.
 Below are the current postpaid mobile plans and mobile plan 5G services under Telstra.